 With the 3 advantages above, we’ve only shown you the big picture of how NLP enhances one’s coaching competency.
-In the NLP course, you will be practising the specifics, a wide array of NLP concepts, skills and coaching tools.
+In the NLP course, you will practise the specifics, an array of NLP concepts, skills and coaching tools.
 You will get both ends of the experience – as a coach and as a client.
-Then you align and finetune.
+Then you align and fine tune.

 This is how you develop a high level of competence and finesse – to move to the level where people easily recognise your strengths and are willing to pay you more for the great work you do; just like how you would be willing to pay more for the better chocolate cake.